null-dev/animeopenings-android/README.md

 # Download
-The release version can be downloaded at: http://nulldev.xyz/apps/ The development versions can be downloaded at: http://cirelease.nulldev.xyz/build/ (Just get the one that ends in the biggest number)
+The release version can be downloaded at: http://nulldev.xyz/apps/

-I may setup a CI for building development version soon.
+The development versions can be downloaded at: http://cirelease.nulldev.xyz/build/ (Just get the one that ends in the biggest number)